 The Inventory of Complicated Grief provides another helpful tool for assessing the bereaved’s experience of complicated grief.

-Columbia’s Center for Prolonged Grief has a set of symptom-focused questionnaires available to identify and characterize complicated grief.
+Columbia’s Center for Prolonged Grief has a simple questionnaire available to identify and characterize complicated grief.

 How to Do Grief Group Therapy: 13 Tips

 Complicated grief therapy can effectively treat long-term acute grief when performed in group sessions.

 During group therapy, members (modified from Mayo Clinic, 2021):

 - Learn about complicated grief and its treatment

 - Explore reactions and symptoms to complicated grief